rougin/basilisk/README.md

 [![Coverage Status][ico-coverage]][link-coverage]
 [![Total Downloads][ico-downloads]][link-downloads]

-`Basilisk` is a project skeleton specifically for the [Slytherin](https://roug.in/slytherin/) micro-framework which provides an opinionated code structure that is based on [my experiences](https://roug.in/) creating projects using `Slytherin` as its foundation.
+`Basilisk` is a project skeleton specifically for the [Slytherin](https://roug.in/slytherin/) PHP micro-framework which contains an opinionated code structure based on [my experiences](https://roug.in/) creating projects using `Slytherin` as its foundation.
 The code structure should be easy to understand and be under [SOLID](https://en.wikipedia.org/wiki/SOLID) principles.

 ## Installation